-- Stir in the enchilada sauce, salsa verde, green chiles, salt, and pepper; cover the slow cooker and cook on LOW for 6 hours, or until meat is tender and internal temperature registers at 145˚F. Using an instant read thermometer, start checking for doneness around the 4-hour mark.
+- Stir in the enchilada sauce, salsa verde, green chiles, salt, and pepper; cover the slow cooker and cook on LOW for 6 hours, or until meat is tender and internal temperature registers at 145˚F. Use an instant read thermometer, and start checking for doneness around the 4-hour mark.

 - Garnish with jalapenos and cilantro.

-- Serve over prepared rice or tortillas with sour cream and lime wedges.
+- Serve it over prepared rice or tortillas with sour cream and lime wedges.